industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 contributing to DESDEO, and what one should consider when developing DESDEO, such as coding practices and typical workflows.
-We first cover the required software to be installed in the section [Installing required sotware](#installing-required-software).
+We first cover the required software to be installed in the section [Installing required software](#installing-required-software).
 Then, we discuss how to download DESDEO's source code and setup a virtual environment in the section [Setting up a virtual environment and installing DESDEO](#setting-up-a-virtual-environment-and-installing-desdeo).
 A typical Git